M2219/ACNMR/README.md

 ---
 ## Practical Usage

-For testing on real robot chanage replace "cd catkin_ws_sim" with "cd catkin_ws_robot".
+For testing on real robot replace "cd catkin_ws_sim" with "cd catkin_ws_robot" in launch_all.sh.

 ---
 ## Practical Result